 I can think of many businesses I’ve talked to that hold stock all over Europe as part of their streamlined, efficient logistics operations.
 Shipping parts, products, and purchases from a DC in one country to a customer in another is now so mundane.
 There are complex global supply chains of everything from green beans to cobalt, palm oil to crude oil, flowers to mobile phones.
 This is the world we live in, small or otherwise.

-But thanks to an outbreak of a virus known as 2019-nCoV (the coronavirus) those global connections are looking to some like a curse as well as a blessing.
+But thanks to an outbreak of a virus known as Covid those global connections are looking to some like a curse as well as a blessing.
 Parts of China currently resemble Medieval Europe, according to the president of the European Chamber of Commerce in China, Jörg Wuttke.
 Presumably, he means economically dormant, suspicious of newcomers, and riddled with disease.
-Factory shutdowns involving global brands like GM and Apple have become commonplace, with workers told to stay home.
+Factory shutdowns involving global brands like GM and Apple have become commonplace in this new Covid era, with workers told to stay home.

 The city of Wuhan was placed on lockdown, people travelling by plane are checked for symptoms, and people have even been detained and placed in quarantine if they appear unwell.
 That’s in China, of course.
 Can you imagine what would happen in other countries if the authorities decided to round up people who might be ill?
 My Italian friends who try hard to avoid colpo d’aria or who have the affliction soffro di cervicale would be rioting in the streets.
 Perhaps.